-- 1. Provide evidence of availability of unencumbered funds equal to the operating reserve fund amount. - 2.
-Provide a copy of the proposed operating reserve fund agreement substantially consistent with the form prescribed by the COCA.
+- 1. Provide evidence of availability of unencumbered funds equal to the operating reserve fund amount. - 4.2.
+Provide a copy of the proposed operating reserve fund agreement substantially consistent with the form prescribed by the COCA. - 2.1.
+Provide evidence of availability of unencumbered funds equal to the operating reserve fund amount.